RatinsasPA/chess-engine/README.md

 Chess-Engine
 ============

-A tiny chess program to play chess written in C.
+A tiny chess engine written in C.
 It is a derivative of MSCP, but rewritten for beginners trying to learn chess programmming.